surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Arithmetic & Logical operations on Data Fields

-You can perform Arithmetic operation to the desired fields.
+You can perform Arithmetic operation to the desired fields in calculated columns.

 ## Usage of Global Functions with paramerts from Data Fields